 - Converting file types

 - Upgrades and replacements

-In addition to the regular editing that needs to be done to your wedding images, have you thought about the tasks you have to maintain to ensure your workflow is streamlined and prepared for editing?
-Or, if you have an in-house editor, have you thought about the various fees and tasks that are on your plate, including:
+In addition to the regular photo editing that needs to be done to your wedding images, have you thought about the tasks you have to keep doing to ensure your workflow is streamlined and prepared for editing?
+Or, if you have an in-house editor, have you thought about the various fees and tasks that you might have to take care of, including: